Cornelius Van Til: Work

 Van Til drew upon the works of Dutch Calvinist philosophers such as D. H. Th.
 Vollenhoven, Herman Dooyeweerd, and Hendrik G. Stoker and theologians such as Herman Bavinck and Abraham Kuyper to devise a novel Reformed approach to Christian apologetics, one that opposed the traditional methodology of reasoning on the supposition that there is a neutral middle-ground, upon which the non-Christian and the Christian can agree.
 His contribution to the Neo-Calvinist approach of Dooyeweerd, Stoker and others, was to insist that the "ground motive" of a Christian philosophy must be derived from the historical terms of the Christian faith.
 In particular, he argued that the Trinity is of indispensable and insuperable value to a Christian philosophy.

-In Van Til: The Theologian, John Frame, a sympathetic critic of Van Til, claims that Van Til's contributions to Christian thought are comparable in magnitude to those of Immanuel Kant in non-Christian philosophy.
+In Van Til: The Theologian, John Frame, a sympathetic critic of Van Til, stated that Van Til's contributions to Christian thought are comparable in magnitude to those of Immanuel Kant in non-Christian philosophy.
 He indicates that Van Til identified the disciplines of systematic theology and apologetics, seeing the former as a positive statement of the Christian faith and the latter as a defense of that statement - "a difference in emphasis rather than of subject matter."
 Frame summarizes Van Til's legacy as one of new applications of traditional doctrines:

 Unoriginal as his doctrinal formulations may be, his use of those formulations - his application of them - is often quite remarkable.
 The sovereignty of God becomes an epistemological, as well as a religious and metaphysical principle.
 The Trinity becomes the answer to the philosophical problem of the one and the many.
 Common grace becomes the key to a Christian philosophy of history.
 These new applications of familiar doctrines inevitably increase [Christians'] understanding of the doctrines themselves, for [they] come thereby to a new appreciation of what these doctrines demand of [them].

 Similarly, Van Til's application of the doctrines of total depravity and the ultimate authority of God led to his reforming of the discipline of apologetics.
 Specifically, he denied neutrality on the basis of the total depravity of man and the invasive effects of sin on man's reasoning ability and he insisted that the Bible, which he viewed as a divinely inspired book, be trusted preeminently because he believed the Christian's ultimate commitment must rest on the ultimate authority of God.
 As Frame says elsewhere, "the foundation of Van Til's system and its most persuasive principle" is a rejection of autonomy since "Christian thinking, like all of the Christian life, is subject to God's lordship".
 However, it is this very feature that has caused some Christian apologists to reject Van Til's approach.
 For instance, D. R. Trethewie describes Van Til's system as nothing more than "a priori dogmatic transcendental irrationalism, which he has attempted to give a Christian name to."